New Members Offer

-Join now and enjoy unlimited golf until 1st April 2022 with NO Joining Fee
+Join now and enjoy full membership until April 2023

-For more information on membership, age categories, pricing and payment options please contact:
+For more information on membership, categories and pricing please email the club:

 Golfing in Kilmarnock since 1958